Have a Happy and Contented Marriage

 - 10If you are in love, love deeply, honestly and to the best of your ability.

 Questions and Answers

 Contentment is a state of mind.
-It can be difficult to change your mindset to be positive but overall when you take a minute to find something positive each hour it can make a difference.
-Being content means that you need to take control of your life and whatever you can't control needs to be forgotten.
-Resolve conflicts immediately instead of letting your anger fester, even if you were right it is best to apologize and mend relationships.
+It can be difficult to change your mindset to be positive but overall when you take a minute to find something positive each hour.
+It can make a difference.
+Being content means that you have taken control of your life, and you've accepted the things you can't control.
+Resolve conflicts immediately instead of letting your anger fester, even if you were right, it is best to apologize and mend relationships.

 Find hobbies that make you happy.
 It can even be watching a show in the evening in your pajamas, but if it makes you feel good then it is a positive action in your life.
 Learn to say "No" when you need time to yourself.
 We often can get overwhelmed trying to please everyone at the same time and it is just not possible.
 Learn when you need that "Me" time and do not feel bad for taking it.
 For me personally, I need time every day for just myself after my children go to bed.
 It took a long time to stop doing laundry during that time or other things I needed to get done but now I make a cup of tea and sit down and relax for one hour.
 I have noticed that this works for me to remain centered and positive throughout the rest of my day.
 It is motivating to know I will be able to unwind that evening.

 Here are more VisiHow articles for you to enjoy: